 Patients can have visitors after they are admitted, with their care team’s approval.
 If a patient is potentially infected with COVID-19 or another highly transmissible disease, the patient’s care team will help facilitate virtual visits until the patient is no longer contagious.

 Visiting Information and Hours

-All visits are facilitated in collaboration with the treatment team, clients/patients and their families.
-The treatment team will determine the number of Visitors that can be accommodated on the inpatient unit while still permitting appropriate physical distancing (2 metres).
-Given limitations on the number of Visitors a unit can accommodate, it may not be possible for each client/patient to have visits at a particular time.
+All visits are facilitated in collaboration with the treatment team, patients and their families.
+Depending on the patient's needs and limitations on the number of Visitors a unit can accommodate, it may not be possible for each patient to have visits at a particular time.

-Lawyers, the psychiatric client/patient advocate and clergy are encouraged to notify the inpatient unit in advance of an anticipated visit so that appropriate arrangements can be made for the visit.
+Lawyers, the psychiatric patient advocate and clergy are encouraged to notify the inpatient unit in advance of an anticipated visit so that appropriate arrangements can be made for the visit.

 For information about how to contact specific CAMH units or care teams, please call the CAMH switchboard:

-All visits may be restricted in response to increase in general risk of COVID-19 transmission.
+- All visits may be restricted in response to increase in general risk of infectious disease transmission.

 If you have questions about our visitor or other policies, you can call the Family Information and Support Centre telephone line.
 The telephone line is an information and support resource for CAMH families.
 It includes a recorded message on CAMH policies and where to find more information on a variety of topics.
 You can also leave a voicemail message with inquiries about services and supports.
 Please dial 416-535-8501 ext.
 33472.

 Visitors who wish to appeal a decision to deny or restrict visits may do so by contacting CAMH’s Client Relations Office at 416 535-8501 ext.
 32028 or at firstname.lastname@example.org.